MarkHoeber/tools-tech-syllabus/source/index.rst

 Markup Languages
 ******************

 Now that we've learned some HTML, it should be apparent that writing large volumes of content directly in HTML would not be efficient.
-There are several markup languages that we can use to product HTML more easily.
+There are several markup languages that we can use to produce HTML more easily.
 We'll look at some of the most common.

 .. toctree::
    :maxdepth: 1